crim-ca/weaver/docs/source/appendix.rst

     API
         | Application Programming Interface
-        | Most typically, referring to the use of HTTP requests following an :term:`OpenAPI` specification.
+        | Most typically, referring to the use of HTTP(S) requests following an :term:`OpenAPI` specification.

     Application Package
         General term that refers to *"what and how to execute"* the :term:`Process`.
 Application Packages provide the